Skip to Content

 • Make sure you prune plants promptly to ensure proper air circulation.
 After every cut, don’t forget to disinfect your pruning tools.

-• If there is a small section of the plant with a major infection, make sure that you remove the diseased part and clean up the debris from the ground.
+• If there is a small section of the plant with significant infection, make sure that you remove the diseased part and clean up the debris from the ground.

-• Make use of some organic compost to mulch the ground after cleaning up the area so that the diseased spores do not rise up to the plants.
+• Make some organic compost to mulch the ground after cleaning up the area so the diseased spores do not rise to the plants.

-• Use milk sprays and spray your plants from time to time, preferably every 10 to 14 days.
+• Use milk sprays and spray your plants occasionally, preferably every 10 to 14 days.

-• Wash your plants occasionally so that any daily formation of spores can be prevented.
+• Wash your plants occasionally to prevent any daily formation of spores.

-• Ensure you are watering the plants during the early morning so they get the whole day to dry.
+• Ensure you water the plants during the early morning so they get the whole day to dry.
 Use drip irrigation and techniques like soaker hoses to keep them dry.

 • Make sure that you are using some slow-release fertilizer of organic nature so that excess nitrogen is prevented.